modmore/docs/en/01_Commerce/v1/10_Taxes.md

 ### Manual rate provider

-Uused when you want to define the tax rate yourself.
+Used when you want to define the tax rate yourself.
 Its option accepts the rate (percentage), rate key (unique reference for reporting) and name (shown to the customer).
 There's very little magic in the Manual rate provider, it just returns what you put into it.

 ### European Union VAT Rates provider